magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 With the Magento_Staging module you can:

 - Manage future campaigns
-    - Using Staging Dashboard in Admin
+    - Using the Staging Dashboard in Admin
-    - Using API
+    - Using APIs
 - Preview a future campaign in Admin

 Moreover, the Magento_Staging module is a framework for other [staging](#staging) modules.
 It declares basic scenarios over the content, while other staging modules perform them.
 (You can recognize a staging modules by name, each ends with “Staging” and starts with a name of a module, which it extends.
 For example, Magento_CatalogStaging module extends functionality of Magento_Catalog module.)